Defending You After You Have Been Accused Of Violating Probation

 - Completing community service

 With probation in Virginia, it’s also important to understand that:

-- Judges have the discretion to hand down whatever probationary terms they deem fit.
+- Judges, when you are sentenced, have the discretion to hand down whatever probationary terms they deem fit.

 - The length of probation can vary from case to case, lasting months or possibly even years depending on the circumstances involved.